JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 The scenario for our automation is the following:

 - Scan virtual machines based on tags
-- If virtual machines are _running out of allowed schedule_, then stop them
+- If virtual machines are _running out of the allowed schedule_, then stop them
 - Post message to Teams channel to notify about virtual machines that have been shut down

 A couple of important things I want to highlight in these kinds of automations: